Puch-tdi/Nest-for-Hass-Google-auth/README.md

 Since i don't have a nest developer account i cannot tell you the difference between them, i can only guess based on the repository of the original integration.

-Many thanks for RedDragon who initiated this in the first place, i only modified the code trying to get more info out of google-nest.
+Many thanks for RedDragon who initiated this and had it working in the first place, i only modified the code trying to get more info out of google-nest.
 Still working on that, i'll keep you posted here when there are changes.
 Can anyone please try the Nest Camera, i don't have one.
 Validated test show it will work with more than one thermostat in your account, it scrapes the info from the Nest site.